mParticle/docs/src/pages/integrations/ibotta/event/index.md

 To set up the Ibotta integration, you will need your Ibotta API Key.

-## Supported User Identities
+## Supported Identities

+### User Identities

+mParticle will forward the following User IDs to Ibotta:

+* Email Address

+### Device Identities

-mParticle will forward the following IDs to Ibotta:
+mParticle will forward the following Device IDs to Ibotta:

 * GAID (Google Advertising ID)
 * IDFA (Apple Advertising ID)